Blue Ridge Mountains From Asheville

 Stop 6: Visit Blowing Rock

-The second stop (what we did) is to head into the town of Blowing Rock to grab a snack and have a beer at Blowing Rock Brewery.
-After being in the car all day, it was nice to get out, walk around town and enjoy some good food at a restaurant.
+- Stop 2 (what we did) is to head into the town of Blowing Rock to grab a snack and have a beer at Blowing Rock Brewery.
+After being in the car all day, it was nice to get out, walk around town, and enjoy some good food at a restaurant.

-NOTE: From the town of Blowing Rock, you’re a little less than 2 hours away from Asheville.
-You can drive the route on the Blue Ridge Parkway you just came from, or take 1-40 to get you back to Asheville.
+PRO TIP: From Blowing Rock, you’re a little less than two hours away from Asheville.
+You can drive the route on the Blue Ridge Parkway you just came from, or take 1-40 to get back to Asheville.

 DAY 3: Hiking and Overlooks South of Asheville on The Blue Ridge Parkway

-On the last day of the Blue Ridge Parkway 3 day itinerary, you’ll be heading South.
-From various hikes and overlooks, you’re in for a real treat!
+On the last day of the Blue Ridge Parkway 3-day itinerary, you’ll head South of Asheville on the Blue Ridge Parkway.
+From various hikes, waterfalls, and overlooks, you’re in for a real treat!

 Stop 1: Climb Up To Fryingpan Mountain Overlook